 Cumulative impacts are defined as two or more individual effects which, when considered together are considerable, or which compound or increase other environmental impacts.
-Under Section 15064 of the CEQA Guidelines, the lead agency (Santa Barbara County Planning and Development Department) must identify cumulative impacts, determine their significance and determine if the effects of the project are cumulatively considerable.
+Under Section 15064 of the CEQA Guidelines, the lead agency (County of Santa Barbara)-must identify cumulative impacts, determine their significance and determine if the effects of the project are cumulatively considerable.
 Cumulative impacts have been addressed under each issue area.
 As discussed therein, the proposed project would not result in cumulatively considerable contributions to cumulative impacts.